 Unfortunately, due to the rising amount of ignorant people who were touching and grabbing turtles, this is no longer allowed.
 Usage of life jacket is now obligatory and fins are forbidden too.

 You can rent a lifejacket from any dive store for 95 Pesos (approx. $4.5).
-If you need a snorkel equipment you’ll need to pay an extra 85 Pesos (approx. $4).
+If you need a snorkeling equipment you’ll need to pay an extra 85 Pesos (approx. $4).
 It’s still cheaper than a tour.

-Rules of swimming with turtles
+Rules of Swimming with Sea Turtles

 There’s one important rule when visiting Akumal: DON’T touch the turtles!
 As cute as they may look to you hugging them may harm them, so please don’t do this.
 Swim with turtles, leaving a decent distance as they need their personal space, the same way as humans do.